Latest Exhibit: Black Artists of DC

 Visitors also regard the works of Boston-based mixed media artist Adrienne Schlow, whose work is showcased in our restaurant, The Riggsby.
 Schlow's works — entailing gestural abstractions and large-scale mixed-media pieces — focus around the female subject, often examining roles chosen by and imposed on women in our society, families, and romantic relationships.
 Her Riggsby installation features a wallpaper created from the original "jury" (pictured above); other highlights include the “Darwin's Lovers” and the wildly colorful “Lion,” a dazzling sculptural treasure displayed in the lobby.

-Through April 16, 2017, experience Transitions, a collection of 12 works exhibited in partnership with local collective Black Artists of DC (BADC) at Kimpton Carlyle Hotel Dupont Circle.
-This temporary gallery curated by Julie Ratner of Directions in Art includes the work of such talented locals as Russell Simmons, Daniel T. Brookings, Akili Ron Anderson, T.H.
+Transitions, a collection of 12 works exhibited in partnership with local collective Black Artists of DC (BADC) was most recently on display at Kimpton Carlyle Hotel Dupont Circle.
+This temporary gallery curated by Julie Ratner of Directions in Art included the work of such talented locals as Russell Simmons, Daniel T. Brookings, Akili Ron Anderson, T.H.
 Gomillion, Francine Haskins, Michael Platt, Nanno Smith, and Gloria C. Kirk.

 Black Artists of DC began in 1999 when three artists – Viola Leak, PLANTA, and Aziza Claudia Gibson-Hunter – decided to address the lack of communication and support between local Black artists.
 Together they fostered a community that aims to promote, develop, and validate the culture, artistic expressions, and aspirations of artists of Black-African ancestry in the DC area.